 In April 2018 the Government published its National Serious Violence Strategy in response to increases in knife crime, gun crime and homicide in almost all police forces across England.
 The strategy represented a step change in how partners should think and respond to serious violence, establishing a new balance between prevention and law enforcement.
-It declares a call to action for partners from across different sectors to come together and adopt an end to end, whole system multi-agency approach to preventing and responding to serious violence at a local level.
+It declares a call to action for partners from across different sectors to come together and adopt an end-to-end, whole-system multi-agency approach to preventing and responding to serious violence at a local level.

-In 2019 as part of the National Serious Violence Strategy funding was identified to set up 18 Violence Reduction Units (VRUs) across the Country.
-The primary focus of VRUs is to ensure collaboration between Police, local authority community safety, education, and health professionals as well as community leaders and the voluntary and community sector to understand the root cause of serious violence at a local level taking a public health approach.
+In 2019, as part of the National Serious Violence Strategy, funding was identified to set up 18 Violence Reduction Units (VRUs) across the country.
+The primary focus of VRUs is to ensure collaboration between the police, local authority community safety, education, health professionals, community leaders, and the voluntary and community sector to understand the root cause of serious violence at a local level taking a public health approach.
 Manchester's Serious Violence Strategy has been developed in partnership with Greater Manchester's Violence Reduction Unit and is designed to complement the Greater Manchester Serious Violence Action Plan.

-In 2021 the Government released guidance in relation to the implementation of a Serious Violence Duty (expected to come into effect in January 2023).
-The duty brings with it several commitments and responsibilities for both Central and Local Government, as well as named partners including police, justice (Youth Justice and Probation), health, education and fire and rescue.
+In 2021 the Government released guidance in relation to the implementation of a Serious Violence Duty.
+The duty brings with it several commitments and responsibilities for both Central and Local Government, as well as named partners, including the police, justice (Youth Justice and Probation), health, education and fire and rescue.
 The new Duty requires the specified authorities to collaborate and plan to prevent and reduce serious violence.
-In doing so, local areas are encouraged to work within the framework of a public health approach: -
+In doing so, local areas are encouraged to work within the framework of a public health approach:

-- Focused on a defined population - With and for communities - Not constrained by organisational or professional boundaries - Focused on generating long term as well as short term solutions - Based on data and intelligence to identify the burden on the population, including any inequalities - Rooted in evidence of effectiveness to tackle the problem
+- Focused on a defined population - With and for communities - Not constrained by organisational or professional boundaries - Focused on generating long-term as well as short-term solutions - Based on data and intelligence to identify the burden on the population, including any inequalities - Rooted in evidence of effectiveness to tackle the problem.

 Manchester's Serious Violence Strategy adheres to these fundamental principles.
-We acknowledge that greater law enforcement alone will not achieve the required long-term solutions to serious violence and that we must continue to focus on prevention and early intervention whilst offering support to, and protecting, those who we believe to be at risk of serious violence within our communities.
+We acknowledge that greater law enforcement alone will not achieve the required long-term solutions to serious violence and that we must continue to focus on prevention and early intervention, while offering support to and protecting those who we believe to be at risk of serious violence within our communities.